There are many similarities between latex and enamel-based paints.

 Plus, enamel provides a hard surface that can last a long time with minimal maintenance.

 Providing a sleek finish that beats acrylic is also a big plus.

 Enamel is also used on surfaces such as metal that does not react well to water.

 There is an added variety of enamel paints that are known as hybrid enamels.

-Although they can be applied in a similar way and provide nearly the same end result (to the oil-borne enamel), they are more eco-friendly because of low VOC release.
+Although they can be applied in a similar way and provide nearly the same end result (to the oil-borne enamel), they are more eco-friendly because of their low VOC release.

-Latex is generally better for large surfaces such as walls given how easy it is to apply.
+Latex is generally better for large surfaces such as walls, given how easy it is to apply.

-Plus, any surface that might experience expansion or contraction due to heat or cold is also a candidate for latex paint as enamel may crack under the strain.
+Plus, any surface that might experience expansion or contraction due to heat or cold is also a candidate for latex paint as enamel may crack under strain.